 In 2001, he began making footwear under the brand name Visvim.
 When the Tokyo-based shoemaking business took off, he expanded into making artisanal apparel inspired by vintage workwear, tribe culture and traditional garments, often using fabrics that are developed specifically for the brand.

-Today, Nakamura is creative director and chief executive officer at Visvim, which has stores in Japan and Hong Kong.
+Today, Nakamura is Creative Director and Chief Executive at Visvim, which has stores in Japan and Hong Kong.
 Nakamura was invited as a guest designer to the Spring/Summer 2017 edition of Florence-based trade show Pitti Uomo, where he staged Visvim’s first ever runway show.
 In addition to Visvim, Nakamura designs a conceptual menswear line named F.I.L.
 Indigo Camping Trailer and a womenswear label called WMV.
 International stockists include 10 Corso Como, Mr Porter, Barneys New York and Browns.